ReVanced/revanced-cli/docs/1_usage.md

   ```

   > **Note**: A default `options.json` file will be automatically generated, if it does not exist
-  without any need of intervention when using the `patch` command.
+  without any need for intervention when using the `patch` command.

 - ### 💉 Use ReVanced CLI to patch an APK file but install without root permissions